g-eoj/ssu_preserves/README_UPDATED.md

 ### retrain_updated_model_v3.py

-The current model was replaced by a different frozen version of Inception v3.
+The current model was replaced with a different frozen version of Inception v3.
 The implementation is not yet complete and the model does not create bottlenecks